hellenancelmo/Simulated-LIT-dataset/Read-me.md

 * 50_comb_7_loads.mat -> contains 50 combination laods to 7 loads in the same waveform

 # Algorithms
-* main_simu -> The main algorithm, in this file all parameters of circuits and motor are loaded.
+* main_simu.m -> The main algorithm, in this file all parameters of circuits and motor are loaded.
     - Parameters
         - You can change the values of resistor, inductor and capacitor of each circuit.
     - Simulink Blocks